ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

   subtract the number of splices.

 top-level splice
-  A splice, where the body is at a negative level or a top-level unadorned declaration splice.
+  A splice, where the body is at a negative level or a unadorned declaration splice.